Sintra & Cascais

 Know Before You Go

-• Swimsuit to go for swimming in Cascais)
+• Swimsuit (for enjoying the beaches in Cascais)

-• Light jacket or sweater (even in summer, it can be cool in Sintra)
+• A light jacket or sweater (it can be cool in Sintra, even during summer)

 Getting There